top of page

 Men should wear shorts.

 The dress code for women is covered shoulders and preferably a long skirt.
+(A good old t-shirt and maxi skirt work great.)

-Women on their “Moon Time”
+Women on their “Moon Time”:

 Women on their “Moon Time” (having their monthly period) will not be permitted to attend the lodge, as this is a sacred time when the body is already naturally purifying.